avkovalevs/aws-pg/README.md

 A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
 Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.

-Recommendations
+Install Ansible software
 ---------------
 It is required to install Ansible software inside the private network which has the network access via ssh to database nodes.
+This node must have Internet access.
 ```
 $ sudo apt-add-repository ppa:ansible/ansible
 $ sudo apt install software-properties-common